Skip to main content

 Kids need UNICEF more than ever:

-• Rising poverty, drought and other climate change impacts have magnified malnutrition crises around the world.
+• Poverty, conflicts and climate change impacts have magnified malnutrition crises around the world.

-• Food crises in the Horn of Africa and Sahel regions, Afghanistan and Yemen have sent severe acute malnutrition rates soaring among children — endangering millions of young lives.
+• Food crises in Afghanistan, Gaza, Sudan, South Sudan, Yemen and elsewhere have sent severe acute malnutrition rates soaring among children — endangering millions of young lives.

 • Poor-quality diets are one of the greatest obstacles to child survival and healthy development; stakes are highest in the first two years of life, when malnutrition can irreversibly harm a child’s rapidly growing body and brain.

-• Wasting, or low weight for height, carries a higher risk of death if not treated properly; stunting, or low height for age, prevents children from reaching their full potential.
+• Wasting, or low weight for height, carries a higher risk of disease or death if not treated quickly and properly; stunting, or low height for age, prevents children from reaching their full growth potential.

 Donate and Support